 - If there is a division fence between A and B, the extent of A's liability will depend on several factors:

-- Under the general county fencing statute as revised in 2001, A will be liable for the damages only if the fence was a lawful one.
-If all portions of the fence are in good repair and A's cow still sneaks through or over, A is liable for actual damages.
+- Under the general county fencing statute as revised in 2001, A will be liable for the damages.
+If all portions of the fence are in good repair and A's cow still sneaks through or over, A may not be liable for any damages.
 If the cow sneaks over or through a portion of the fence B was obligated to repair but did not, A will not be liable for any damages caused by the cow to B's land.

-- Under the optional county fencing statute, A's liability will be determined basically as under the newly revised general county fence law.
-However, in a local option fence county, the statute specifically authorizes B to have A's defective portion of the division fence repaired at A's expense if A neglects or refuses to repair his fence.
-See Chapter 272.310 of the new Missouri statute.
+- Under the optional county fencing statute, A's liability will be determined under the newly revised general county fence law.
+However, in a local option fence county, the statute specifically authorizes B to have A's defective portion of the division fence repaired at A's expense if A neglects or refuses to repair his fence (RSMo section 272.310).